adr2370/PebbleControl/README.md

 # PebbleControl

 This is a pebble app, iOS app, and browser extension that allows you to scroll up and down your webpage with a pebble watch.
-You can also play and pause youtube videos.
+You can also play/pause youtube and pandora.

 #### How to install